-You can buy new and second-hand textbooks online, through the Co-op Bookshop (postage is free for orders over $50).
+You can buy new and second-hand textbooks online, through the Co-op Bookshop (postage is free for orders over $50 with Australia).

-If you live 50km or more from either the Cairns or Townsville campuses, you can use the Off-Campus Library Services, to borrow books.
+If you live 50km or more from either the Cairns or Townsville campuses, you can use the Off-Campus Library Service to borrow books.

 JCU values its students and placed them at the heart of the university.
 The JCU Student Charter promotes mutual respect and sets out what students can expect of JCU and what JCU expects from its students in terms of conduct and respecting the rights of others.